The majority of our funds pay for performance-related expenses.

 Maintain the Venue

-If you can lift a chair, or just want to hang out and drink some lemonade, come lend your spirit to our next work party at the Festival grounds.
+If you can plant a flower, or just want to hang out and drink some lemonade, come lend your spirit to our next work party at the Festival grounds.
 We'll be setting up the stage, chairs, dressing up the yard, cleaning everything, and generally preparing for another fabulous performance season.

 There is plenty to do before, during, and after each festival.
 Work backstage and witness the show from a completely different perspective.
 Meet the artists.
 Get to know our staff.